 Network problems are their own class of problems and they come in various forms and formulations, i.e., as optimization (linear or nonlinear) problems or as equilibrium problems and even dynamic network problems.

-Critical infrastructure network problems will be the focus of this talk.
+Network problems will be the focus of this talk.